Augmenting Poetry Composition with Verse by Verse: Offline Verse Generation

 After the generative models have been trained, we next start generating all feasible lines of verse per poet.
 This involves taking a set of starting tokens and then extending with all the suggestions of the model given a certain threshold is met.
 The set of starting tokens is composed of the original starting tokens of the lines of verse by a given poet combined along with tokens that were common across the 22 poets.
 The extra starting tokens are particularly beneficial for poets whose corpus is small and might not have as many tokens to start a verse with.
 But to help to avoid introducing uncommon tokens that may be part of a poet's style, we restrict to tokens that have been used by at least 12 poets.

-For each partial verse, we expand it by considering all tokens whose normalized score (probability of being the next token normalized against the maximum probability) are above a threshold of 0.925.
+For each partial verse (any verse that does not yet contain an end-of-line token), we expand it by considering all tokens whose normalized score (probability of being the next token normalized against the maximum probability) are above a threshold of 0.925.
 An expansion that results in an end-of-line token will then be included in that poets' generated corpus.
 Any incomplete verses will be considered for another iteration of expansion.
 This continues on for 10 iterations.
 To help contain the exponential growth as we generate the lines, for each iteration, we only carry over the 100M best partial verses seen that iteration.
 This is determined by summing the scores seen so far for a given partial verse.